Recent and potential metallic mining projects in Wisconsin

 Location: Eastern Marathon County

 The Reef Deposit is a potential high-grade gold deposit located in the town of Easton in Marathon County.
-Although the occurrence of gold has been known in this area for many years, the current deposit was drilled and described by Noranda Exploration in the 1970s and 1980s.
+The occurrence of gold has been known in this area for many years.
+The current deposit was drilled and described by Noranda Exploration in the 1970s and 1980s.
 The deposit was estimated to contain up to 454,000 tons of high-grade gold reserves in scattered, shallow weathered sulfides and quartz breccias.
-The Aquila Resources company has acquired options on the mineral and surface rights and is conducting exploration drilling.
-If this deposit is developed, it would likely be an open pit mine.

 Michigan Back Forty Deposit